learn-co-curriculum/redux-forms-codealong/readme.md

 When `handleSubmit()` is called, whatever is currently stored in `this.state` will be sent off to our reducer via our dispatched action.
-The fully redux'd component ends up looking the like the following:
+The fully redux'd component ends up looking like the following:

 ```js
 import React, { Component } from 'react';